Sports

 24

-Billy Choi over 10 years ago
+Billy Choi almost 11 years ago

 Dear Siva, you are revealing your lack of basic knowledge of figure skating.
 I feel sorry for journalists without proper knowledge.
 You never mentioned that Adelina made 3 other mistakes that were not reflected by judges in long program.
 What's the point of one more triple jump when she made 4 mistakes?
 You wonder what are 4 mistakes?
 Just google it.
 Without proper basic knowledge you are brave enough to challenge the legendaries' opinion such as Katarina Witt, Dick Button, Sonia Bianchetti, Kurt Browing.
 Wondering their response?
 Just google it.